GuillermoHazebrouck/gnav/README.md

 ### SoftRF dongles:
 Using the SoftRF dongles (T-Beam or T-Motion) directly will work and does not require of any middleware.
 Just plug one of the dongles on a free USB port, configure the right serial path on the startup file, and the application will start capturing and processing the NMEA and FLARM dataframes (make sure the dongle is correctly configured for NMEA/FLARM).

-## Installation of Gavilan on Raspberry Pi
+## Installation of G-NAV on Raspberry Pi
 To install the application on your Rasperry Pi, simply clone this repository and then run the ./install.sh script:
 ```
 $ git clone github.com/GuillermoHazebrouck/gnav/